 Ahem.
 Drunkenness does not equal consent.
 I’m glad Saitou at least recognizes the possibility of having behaved very inappropriately, but he still doesn’t seem to take it very seriously; and since things worked out in the end, he probably won’t even give it any thought after this.
 What a rapey story I have written.

 Anyway.
 This was first posted on my twenty-fifth birthday, and, corresponding with that, the story was originally set in September.
-I eventually recalled, however, that not everyone lives where I live where snow in September isn’t terribly unusual.
+I eventually recalled, however, that not everyone lives where I live where snow in September isn’t unheard-of.
 Even October is pushing it, for Tokyo, but that’s at least a little better.

 Also, I had really wanted to have Saitou trip over Sano’s sleeping form on his way out the next morning, but POV and arrangement didn’t allow for it.

 I’ve rated this story .